ElinaBoman/the-muscle-factory/README.md

 #### For a user who is signed in, following views are avaialable:
 - Home

-Registration button is exchanged with a greating to user.
+Registration button is exchanged with a greeting to the user.
 - Contact Us
 - About Us
 - Bookings:
-When user is authenticated bookings view will allow user to enter a booking trough a form.
+Bookings: When a user is authenticated, the bookings view will allow the user to enter a booking through a form.
 To submit the form, the user needs to:

     - Choose service.
-The service provided are Personal trainer, Rehab, Massage or Dietist.
+The services provided are Personal trainer, Rehab, Massage or Dietist.
     - Choose time and date.
-The time and date widgets will only show avaialble dates and times.
+The time and date widgets will only show available dates and times.
     - Enter if this is the users first appointment.
     - Extra comments, if there is anything the user would like to add, this field is not required.
 - My Bookings

 All bookings made by a user will be displayed, providing full CRUD functionality.
-If the user wants to delete a specific booking, the delete button will first render a view, asking if the user really wants to delete the booking.
+If the user wants to delete a specific booking, the delete button will first render a view asking if the user really wants to delete the booking.
 If the user deletes the booking, an alert will inform the user that the chosen booking has been deleted.
-If the user would like to edit a booking, the booking form renders with prepopulated fields.
+If the user would like to edit a booking, the booking form renders with pre populated fields.
 If the user updated the booking there will be an alert informing user, that the booking has been updated.
 If user wants to add a new booking from My Bookings view, the booking form will render.

 - Logout

-If signes out there is a alert message letting the user know if event was successfull.
+If a user signs out there is an alert message letting the user know if the event was successful.

 ### Flowchart